-The prior years' net earnings per share, the number of shares and cash dividends declared have been adjusted to reflect the company's stock split that occurred on June 15, 2007.
-See Note 3 to the Notes to Consolidated Financial Statements for further detail.
+(2) The prior years' net earnings per share, the number of shares and cash dividends declared have been adjusted to reflect the company's stock split that occurred on June 15, 2007.

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations